Sun Damage Treatment

-Long term and repeated exposure to sunlight, especially ultraviolet light, can cause a variety of cosmetic and medical problems related to the skin, commonly referred to as sun damage.
+Long-term and repeated exposure to sunlight, especially ultraviolet light, can cause a variety of cosmetic and medical problems related to the skin, commonly referred to as sun damage.
 Sun damage can affect any area of the skin as a result of excessive exposure to the ultraviolet (UV) rays of the sun.
-Sun damage most commonly occurs on the face, hands and arms, and may lead to sun spots, age spots, rough skin and wrinkles.
+Sun damage most commonly occurs on the face, hands, and arms, and may lead to sunspots, age spots, rough skin, and wrinkles.
 Years of sun exposure can also lead to premature aging and skin cancer.
-Some individuals may notice skin lesions that are a form of actinic keratosis, which is is a precancerous skin condition that develops from years of sun exposure.
+Some individuals may notice skin lesions that are a form of actinic keratosis, which is a precancerous skin condition that develops from years of sun exposure.

 - Wear a hat in the sun

 Who is a candidate for sun damage treatment?

 Although not treatments, per se, our injectable dermal fillers can mask issues due to sun damage, such as lines, creases, and sunken areas.

 How long does it take sun-damaged skin to heal?